-Laboratory events Values Actions (what action should the GP take if identified in primary care) ↓ WBC <3.5 x 10 /L Reduction in WBC alone is not usually considered clinically significant.
-If this is accompanied by a reduction in neutrophil count then stop drug and seek advice from the specialist team. ↓ Neutrophil count <1.6 x 10 /L Stop drug and seek advice from the specialist team. ↓ Platelet count <100 x 10 /L ↑ ALT or AST >2 times upper limit of normal Stop drug and seek advice from the specialist team.
+Laboratory events Values Actions (what action should the GP take if identified in primary care) ↓ WBC <3.5 x 10 9 /l Reduction in WBC alone is usually not usually clinically significant.
+If this is accompanied by a reduction in neutrophil count then stop drug and seek advice from the specialist team. ↓ Neutrophil count <1.6 x 10 9 /l Stop drug and seek advice from the specialist team. ↓ Platelet count <100 x 10 9 /l ↑ MCV >105fl Check alcohol intake, B12, folate and TSH and treat any underlying abnormality.
+If normal, seek advice from the specialist team. ↑ ALT/AST >2 times upper limit of normal Stop drug and seek advice from the specialist team. ↓ eGFR <30ml/min/1.73 Seek advice from the specialist team.

 Please note: a rapidly increasing or decreasing trend in any values should prompt caution and extra vigilance.
-Some patients may have abnormal baseline values, specialist team will advise.
+Some patients may have abnormal baseline values (specialist team will advise).